Meet Lucy: 2024 Scholar

 She continues to have regular visits with her pediatric ophthalmologist, oncologist, and ocularist team, regular scans of her eye and orbits, MRIs of her brain, and tests to make sure she stays cancer-free because she’s at high risk for secondary cancers.

 Despite these challenges, she remains optimistic about the future.
-In the fall of 2024, Lucy will begin college at Utah State University where she plans to study human biology or public health.
+In the fall of 2024, Lucy began college at Utah State University where she plans to study human biology or public health.

 Lucy’s Advocacy Project

-For her volunteer project, Lucy plans to create a campus club for students who are cancer patients or survivors, to help build a sense of belonging, support, and community.
-The club will welcome anyone with a passion for improving the lives of young people with cancer, including family members and friends of those battling cancer.
+For her volunteer project, Lucy has created a campus club for students who are cancer patients, survivors, and supporters, to help build a sense of belonging, support, and community.
+The club welcomes anyone on campus with a passion for improving the lives of young people with cancer, including family members and friends of those battling cancer.